FObersteiner/datetimemadness/README.md

 ### What is "datetime"?
 In the context of this article, datetime is a data structure to hold information on date and time, based on a certain calendar.
 In Python, you have [class datetime](https://docs.python.org/3/library/datetime.html#datetime-objects) from the [datetime module](https://docs.python.org/3/library/datetime.html) (standard library) for that purpose.
+It uses the [Gregorian calendar](https://en.wikipedia.org/wiki/Gregorian_calendar) we're all used to.

 ### Give me date and time now!